enso-org/enso-archive/docs/runtime/caching.md

     a.quux d
 ```

-The cache is active for the currently visible scope in Enso Studio, so when a
+The cache is active for the _currently visible scope_ in Enso Studio, so when a
-user enters the function foo, the cache stores the intermediate results in this
+user enters the function `foo`, the cache stores the intermediate results in
-function (in this case c and d), as well as the inputs to the function (in this
+this function (in this case `c` and `d`), as well as the inputs to the function
-case a, and b).
+(in this case `a`, and `b`).

 All intermediate results and inputs are considered as candidates, though as the
-cache design evolves, the selected candidates may be refined.
-Ultimately we want
+cache design evolves, the _selected_ candidates may be refined.
+Ultimately we
-to cache and reuse as much as possible to minimize the computation costs.
-At the
+want to cache and reuse as much as possible to minimize the computation
-same time, we want to limit the memory consumed by the cache.
+costs.
+At the same time, we want to limit the memory consumed by the cache.

 ### Initial Cache Candidates
 The initial version of the cache only stores the right-hand-sides of binding